Cut through the noise – find the truth about food and nutrition

 - Tools for dietitians to counter food fear with evidence and confidence

-- How to make food choices based on your values, not someone else's agenda
+- How to make food choices based on your own values, not someone else's agenda

 Ep.
 129: Dairy safety and cognitive dissonance PhD microbiologist Andrea Love explains exactly what bird flu fragments in pasteurized milk actually means, why raw milk is the genuine risk, and how to explain the difference between hazard and risk to patients – from someone whose career is treating chemical and biological exposures.